 - Place the baking dish on a baking sheet in the center of the oven and bake for about 50 minutes or until the mozarella is browning and the lasagna bubbling

-- Remove and rest for a minimum of 15-20 minutes before slicing, but AB recommends resting overnight to give the flavors time to meld
+- Remove and rest for a minimum of 15-20 minutes before slicing, but it gets better resting overnight to give the flavors time to meld